-- All convention policies must be upheld during the entirety of the Cosplay competition.
+- All convention policies must be upheld during the entirety of the Cosplay Contest.
 Anyone breaking Kumoricon rules will be disqualified and reported to Operations or Yojimbo.

-- Kumoricon regular staff may enter Cosplay contest as long as staff-related responsibilities are fulfilled.
+- Kumoricon regular staff may enter the Cosplay Contest as long as staff-related responsibilities are fulfilled.

-- Kumoricon Board members may not compete in the Cosplay contest.
+- Board members may not compete in the Cosplay Contest.

 How to Enter

-- The deadline for entry forms to be received via email will be October 14, 2017, at 11:59pm.
-At-convention sign ups may be available should any open slots remain.
+- The deadline for entry forms received online is October 12, 2018, at 11:59pm.
+At-convention sign-ups may be available should any open slots remain.

-- The total number of presentations that will be allowed this year will be 30 Skits and 30 Walk-Ons.
+- The total number of presentations that will be allowed this year will be 30 Skits and 30 Runways.

-- Kumoricon is a family friendly event.
-Content should not go beyond PG-13.
+- Kumoricon is an all-ages-friendly event.
+Content should not go beyond mild PG.

 - Offensive language of any kind is not allowed—no racial or sexual epithets; no profanity, etc.